LaTtEX/jonlimjapnet11ty/src/content/blog/12-refresh.md

 image: "/images/hiroshimabridge.jpg"
 ---

 For the past 2 years I have been meaning to migrate this site away from its previous platform.
-Previously I've used [Ghost CMS](https://docs.ghost.org/) for my site, and while it's beautiful and functional, it's becoming expensive.
-Maintaining a virtual machine on Azure was expensive, and I had been meaning to move to a static platform to save on costs.
+I have been using [Ghost CMS](https://docs.ghost.org/) for this site, and while it's beautiful and functional, it's becoming unbearably expensive.
+With a virtual machine running on Azure, along with all the requisite services, and I had been meaning to move to a static web application to save on costs.

-<!--more-->

 The biggest hurdle by far was migrating data.
-While it was fairly easy to obtain a JSON file that contained all of your Ghost entries, and with my writing being so scarce that there was such little content, this was the easiest first step.
+While it was fairly easy to obtain a JSON file that contained all of your Ghost entries, and with so little content, this was the easiest first step.

 But what do I do with that data?
-I now had two problems to solve.
+I ended up having to take three more steps.

+<!--more-->

 ## Step 1 - Choose a static website platform to move to